-We are a multi-disciplinary financial services business, with a diverse array of investment, advisory, and administrative capabilities with which we serve our clients and investors around the globe, and provide value to our shareholders:
+We are a multi-disciplinary financial services business, with a diverse array of investment, advisory, and administrative capabilities with which we serve our clients and investors around the globe; and provide value to our shareholders:

-- we manage or advise approximately \$68.9 billion in combined assets; - we provide holistic solutions for our Wealth Management clients through our full spectrum of Wealth Management services, including discretionary investment management services, non-discretionary investment advisory services, trust services, administration services, and family office services; - we structure, arrange, and provide our network of investors with co-investment opportunities in a variety of alternative assets which are either managed intra-group or by carefully selected managers with a proven track record in the relevant asset class; - we manage and advise both public and private investment funds; - we provide strategic advisory, corporate advisory, brokerage and placement agency services to entrepreneurs, "late stage" companies (particularly in the media, technology and innovation sectors), asset managers, private equity sponsors, and investment funds (both public and private); and - we invest in and support financial services professionals that we believe have the experience to establish, operate, and/or grow specialist financial services firms.
+- we manage or advise approximately \$68.2 billion in combined assets; - we provide holistic solutions for our Wealth Management clients through our full spectrum of Wealth Management services, including discretionary investment management services, non-discretionary investment advisory services, trust services, administration services, and family office services; - we structure, arrange, and provide our network of investors with co-investment opportunities in a variety of alternative assets which are either managed intra-group or by carefully selected managers with a proven track record in the relevant asset class; - we manage and advise both public and private investment funds; and - · we invest in and support financial services professionals that we believe have the experience to establish, operate, and/or grow specialist financial services firms.

-Our business is global, with approximately 470 professionals operating in 22 cities in 10 countries across three continents.
+Our business is global, with over 490 professionals operating in 22 cities in 10 countries across three continents as of September 30, 2023.